 the requirements referred to in 4.2 are considered;

-.
+scope is consistent with the National, State and District Disaster Management Policy.

+scope is consistent with the parent policy of drinking water utility/supplier.

 The scope should be available and be maintained as documented information.
 The scope shall state the types of activities covered, and provide justification for any requirement of this standard that the water utility/supplier determines is not applicable to the scope of its disaster management system

-4.4 Disaster Management System
+4.4 Determining the Objectives of Disaster Management System

 4.4.1 The top management shall establish disaster management system objectives at relevant functions and levels with following characteristics;

+consistent with the National, State and District Disaster Management Policy;

-consistent with the ;measurable (if practicable);
+objectives are consistent with the parent policy of drinking water utility/supplier.

+measurable (if practicable);

 take into account applicable requirements;